Arnoux's beaked whale: Description

 Arnoux's and Baird's beaked whales, have very similar features and would be indistinguishable at sea if they did not exist in disjoint locations.
 Both whales reach similar sizes, have bulbous melons, and long prominent beaks.
 Their lower jaw is longer than the upper, and once sexual maturity is reached the front teeth are visible even when the mouth is fully closed.
 The Baird's and Arnoux's beaked whales are the only whales in the Ziphiidae family where both sexes have erupted teeth.
 The teeth in the Ziphiidae are presumed to be used by males for fighting and competition for females.
 Ziphiidae have the most prevalent and pronounced markings caused by teeth scarring among the cetaceans.
 Front-facing teeth may be covered in barnacles after many years.

 Baird's and Arnoux's beaked whales have similarly shaped small flippers with rounded tips, and small dorsal fins that sit far back on their bodies.
-Adult males and females of both species pick up numerous white linear scars all over the body as they age, and these may be a rough indicator of age.
 These traits are similar in both sexes, as there is little sexual dimorphism in either species.
-Among the observed differences in the sexes is their size: female Baird's and Arnoux giant beaked whales are slightly larger than the males.
+Among the observed differences in the sexes is their size: female Baird's and Arnoux giant beaked whales are slightly larger than the males.This species has a thick, lipid-rich blubber layer to provide thermal insulation in its frigid habitat.

+An adult Arnoux's beaked whale shortly after surfacing.
+The numerous irregular, pale tooth-rake scars are caused by intraspecific aggression and other social interactions, accumulating progressively with age.

+Behavior

+Food and foraging

+Arnoux's beaked whales are deep-diving, echolocating suction-feeders.
+Like other beaked whales, this species possess a pair of V-shaped throat grooves that are thought to facilitate suction feeding by creating negative pressure within the mouth as the tongue retracts and the throat grooves expand, powerfully drawing prey inward like a biological vacuum.

+Prey taxa include Batoteuthis skolops, Moroteuthopsis longimana, Galiteuthis glacialis and Taonius sp. and some fish.

+Southern Ocean squid like this Galiteuthis glacialis are important prey items for this whale.

+Diving behavior

+This species has been recorded taking dives of 15–25 minutes to an hour.
+They tend to spend 5-15 at the surface between dives.
+They routinely dive greater than 500 m, and possibly as deep as 3000 m.